apache/pekko/docs/src/main/paradox/general/jmm.md

 ---
-project.description: Pekko, Actors, Futures and the Java Memory Model.
+project.description: Apache Pekko, Actors, Futures and the Java Memory Model.
 ---
-# Pekko and the Java Memory Model
+# Apache Pekko and the Java Memory Model

 A major benefit of using Pekko is that it simplifies the process of writing concurrent software.
 This article discusses how the Pekko Platform approaches shared memory